Concordia College (New York): Schoenfeld Building

 In 1926, the college's Board of Control unsuccessfully petitioned the LCMS to build a campus gym.
 Subsequently, the Schoenfeld Memorial Campaign committee was formed and set out to raise $100,000 for construction costs.
 The Schoenfeld Gymnasium was ultimately erected by the efforts of both the church congregation and The Lutheran Education Society.
 The gym opened on October 1, 1928.
 The final cost for the construction project was $140,000.
 The gymnasium was originally designed by American architect: James Gamble Rogers.

 The gym was dedicated to William F. Schoenfeld, "one of the foremost Lutheran ministers in New York".
 Among many accomplishments associated with the Lutheran Church, Schoenfeld was pastor for 21 years of the Immanuel Church in Manhattan and one of the founders of the Lutheran Education Society.
 He "died suddenly July 30 [1919], on Buck Mountain, near Lake George, N.Y".

 In 1994, three million dollars was raised to convert the Schoenfeld building into a drama facility and center for student life.
 On September 30, 1995, the building was re-opened to the college community.

 On October 30, 2015, the new Schoenfeld Campus Center opened.
 The new modifications included a food court, expanded seating area, an enhanced game room, a redesigned campus store, new study lounges, and a redesigned garden in the outdoor courtyard.

 Accreditation

 Concordia College was accredited by the Middle States Commission on Higher Education.

 The Social Work program was accredited by the Commission on Accreditation of the Council on Social Work Education (CSWE).

 The Teacher Education Program at Concordia College-New York was accredited by the Council for the Accreditation of Education Preparation (CAEP).
-This accreditation covers initial teacher preparation programs at Concordia College-New York.
-However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development or other purposes.

 The Nursing Program was accredited by the Commission on Collegiate Nursing Education (CCNE).

 The Business Program was a candidate for accreditation by the International Assembly for Collegiate Business Education (IACBE).

 The college was registered by the New York State Education Department and the college's International Center for English as a Second Language was a member of the American Association of Intensive English Programs.